LeDragoX/Win-Debloat-Tools/README.md

     <summary>How To (Advanced Users)</summary>

 By using [SysInternal Suite](https://docs.microsoft.com/pt-br/sysinternals/downloads/sysinternals-suite) `Procmon(64).exe`
-i could track the `SystemSettings.exe` by filtering it per Process Name, then Clearing the list (Ctrl + X) and finally, applying an option of the Windows Configurations and searching the Registry Key inside `Procmon(64).exe`.
+i could track the `SystemSettings.exe` by filtering it per Process Name, then `Clearing the list (Ctrl + X)` and finally, applying an option of the Windows Configurations and searching the Registry Key inside `Procmon(64).exe`.

 ![Grab the current tweak on registry with Procmon64.exe](./lib/images/Grab-the-current-tweak-on-registry-with-Procmon64.png)

-After finding the right register Key, you just need to Right-Click and select `Jump To...` to get on its directory.
+After finding the right register Key, you just need to Right-Click and select `Jump To...
+(Ctrl + J)` to get on its directory.

 ![Showing on regedit](./lib/images/Showing-on-regedit.png)